Our priority at Northwest Specialty Hospital is to give our patients the highest quality of medical care at an affordable rate.

 Billing your insurance

 Your insurance may deny your claim for various reasons.
 Our billing representative may contact you for additional information.
 If there is no response from you, the account balance will be placed in a patient responsibility status.
-When the insurance denies your claim and there is no claim review requested, the balance would become your responsibility.
+When the insurance denies your claim and there is no claim review requested, the balance will become your responsibility.

 Our facility has appealing rights with contracted insurance carriers.
-We will, if necessary submit a request to your insurance company requesting a medical claim review.
+We will, if necessary, submit a request to your insurance company requesting a medical claim review.
 However, with non contracted carriers, you may be asked to appeal your claim in writing to your insurance company.
 Our billing department will be happy to give you appealing guidelines.

 Our medical facility is not a financial institution, but we will agree to work out payment arrangements for our patients.
 If there is no insurance involved, our patient representative will contact you for payment arrangements prior to your surgery.
 A 25% down payment is required on all payment arrangements unless other arrangements have been.
 The patient representative may also find it necessary to call you if the insurance has denied your claim or your deductible has not been met.
 You will be requested to sign a payment arrangement that agrees to a specific monthly payment until your account is paid in full.
 If you do not honor this agreement, we will consider your account delinquent and a collection process will begin.
 If you have a financial hardship, please call our patient account representative.